 Future loan opportunities between the two options

-Your path back to homeownership depends heavily on which option you choose.
-After a short sale, you might qualify for a conventional mortgage in just 2-4 years.
-FHA loans become available even sooner—potentially within 3 years.
-VA loans may be accessible in only 2 years.
+– After a short sale, you might qualify for a conventional mortgage in just two to four years.
+FHA loans become available even sooner, potentially within three years.
+VA loans may be accessible in only two years.

 The time required for both

-Short sale timeline: 4-12 months depending on lender responsiveness and market conditions.
+– Short sale timeline: Four to 12 months depending on lender responsiveness and market conditions.
 This extended timeline allows homeowners to remain in their homes longer while planning their next move.

-Foreclosure timeline: Varies dramatically by state law.
-Non-judicial foreclosures might conclude within 3-5 months, whereas judicial foreclosures can drag on for 1-3 years or even longer in some states.
+– Foreclosure timeline: Varies dramatically by state law.
+Non-judicial foreclosures might conclude within three to five months, whereas judicial foreclosures can drag on for up to three years or even longer in some states.

 The control over the process for both options